-Select an AGEC course.
-COM263 Intercultural Communication (3) 🔁 (recommended)
+COM263 Intercultural Communication (3) (recommended)

-ANS104 Human Animal Relationships (3) 🗔 (recommended)
+ANS104 Human and Animal Interrelationships from Domestication to Present (3) (recommended)

 Select a course numbered 100 or above from the following ART, HMC, LIT, MHL, PHI, and THE.
 The students may also select any course from the Art and Humanities AGEC list.